At Easter, some might wonder what all the fuss is about. Who cares? What difference does it make if Jesus rose from the dead?

 A major evidence comes experientially, in personally receiving Jesus’ free gift of forgiveness.
 He said, “I stand at the door and knock; if anyone hears my voice and opens the door, I will come in to him (or her).”

-Rusty Wright is an author and lecturer who has spoken on six continents.
+Rusty Wright, former associate speaker and writer with Probe Ministries, is an international lecturer, award-winning author, and journalist who has spoken on six continents.
 He holds Bachelor of Science (psychology) and Master of Theology degrees from Duke and Oxford universities, respectively.

+Copyright © 2020 Probe Ministries.
 This document is the sole property of Probe Ministries.
 It may not be altered or edited in any way.
 Permission is granted to use in digital or printed form so long as it is circulated without charge, and in its entirety.
 This document may not be repackaged in any form for sale or resale.
-All reproductions of this document must contain the copyright notice and this Copyright/Limitations notice.